mui/material-ui/docs/src/pages/components/use-media-query/use-media-query-ru.md

 {{"demo": "pages/components/use-media-query/ThemeHelper.js"}}

+## Using JavaScript syntax

+[json2mq](https://github.com/akiran/json2mq) is used to generate media query string from a JavaScript object.

+{{"demo": "pages/components/use-media-query/JavaScriptMedia.js", "defaultCodeOpen": true}}

 ## Server-side rendering

 An implementation of [matchMedia](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia) is required on the server, we recommend using [css-mediaquery](https://github.com/ericf/css-mediaquery).
 We also encourage the usage of the `useMediaQueryTheme` version of the hook that fetches properties from the theme.
 This way, you can provide a `ssrMatchMedia` option once for all your React tree.